 Because we changed the schema and reordered the columns of the Towns table, we want to start over with an empty database and reload the schema.
 Alternately, if the database is still running you could do a DROP TABLE and CREATE TABLE to delete any existing data and replace the table definition.

-Later we'll learn how to recover the database to its last state.
+Later we'll learn how to restart an existing database and recover its schema and content.
 But for now, we'll use the same commands you learned earlier to re-initialize the root directory and start an empty database in one terminal session and load the schema using sqlcmd in another.
-You'll want to add the -f argument to the voltdb create command to indicate you don't need any of the old command logs or snapshots from your previous session.
+You'll want to add the --force argument to the voltdb init command to indicate you don't need any of the old command logs or snapshots from your previous session.
 And this time we will load the schema from our DDL file using the FILE directive:

 [terminal 1] $ voltdb init --force $ voltdb start [terminal 2] $ sqlcmd 1> FILE towns.sql; Command succeeded.
 2> exit

 Once the database is running and the schema loaded, we are ready to insert our new data.
 To do this, set default to

 /data subfolder in your tutorial directory, and use the csvloader command to

 The data file includes a line with column headings.
 The